Gavin1937/ShareTitle/README.md

 ### Errors

-* Most errors following this format
+* Most errors are following this format

 ```json
 {